Ganymede (moon): Completed flybys

 The first spacecraft to approach close to Ganymede was Pioneer 10, which performed a flyby in 1973 as it passed through the Jupiter system at high speed.
 Pioneer 11 made a similar flyby in 1974.
 Data sent back by the two spacecraft was used to determine the moon's physical characteristics and provided images of the surface with up to 400 km resolution.
 Pioneer 10's closest approach was 446,250 km, about 85 times Ganymede's diameter.

 Voyager 1 and Voyager 2 both studied Ganymede when passing through the Jupiter system in 1979.
 Data from those flybys were used to refine the size of Ganymede, revealing it was larger than Saturn's moon Titan, which was previously thought to have been bigger.
 Images from the Voyagers provided the first views of the moon's grooved surface terrain.

 The Pioneer and Voyager flybys were all at large distances and high speeds, as they flew on unbound trajectories through the Jupiter system.
 Better data can be obtained from a spacecraft which is orbiting Jupiter, as it can encounter Ganymede at a lower speed and adjust the orbit for a closer approach.
 In 1995, the Galileo spacecraft entered orbit around Jupiter and between 1996 and 2000 made six close flybys of Ganymede.
 These flybys were denoted G1, G2, G7, G8, G28 and G29.
 During the closest flyby (G2), Galileo passed just 264 km from the surface of Ganymede (five percent of the moon's diameter), which remains the closest approach by any spacecraft.
 During the G1 flyby in 1996, Galileo instruments detected Ganymede's magnetic field.
 Data from the Galileo flybys was used to discover the sub-surface ocean, which was announced in 2001.
 High spatial resolution spectra of Ganymede taken by Galileo were used to identify several non-ice compounds on the surface.

 The New Horizons spacecraft also observed Ganymede, but from a much larger distance as it passed through the Jupiter system in 2007 (en route to Pluto).
 The data were used to perform topographic and compositional mapping of Ganymede.

-Like Galileo, the Juno spacecraft orbited around Jupiter.
+Like Galileo, the Juno spacecraft orbited Jupiter.
 On 2019 December 25, Juno performed a distant flyby of Ganymede during its 24th orbit of Jupiter, at a range of 97680 to 109439 km.
 This flyby provided images of the moon's polar regions.
 In June 2021, Juno performed a second flyby, at a closer distance of 1038 km.
 This encounter was designed to provide a gravity assist to reduce Junos orbital period from 53 days to 43 days.
 Additional images of the surface were collected.